json-sqlite-engine-archive/cordova-json-sqlite-memory-engine-pro-wip-free/README.md

 Designed to support Cordova applications on Android, iOS, and macOS ("osx").
 May be used to support React Native in the future.

-Note that this package does not have any SQLite3 or Android NDK library artifacts committed.
+With the SQLite3 amalgamation and Android NDK library artifacts included and committed.

 Mininmum Android version supported: Android 5.0